 Doug Davidoff, Founder and CEO of Imagine Business Development

-Inbound marketing is term used for online strategies that pull qualified leads into your database, and then use automated marketing to nurture those leads and warm them up for the sales team.
-Through inbound marketing, you are able to increase brand exposure, leads and sales through the creation of relevant and valuable content.
+Inbound marketing is a term used for online strategies that pull qualified leads into your database, and then use automated marketing to nurture those leads and warm them up for the sales team.
+Through Inbound Marketing, you are able to increase brand exposure, leads, and sales through the creation of relevant and valuable content.

-When you consider the domination of the internet in business communications and the high potential ROI at much lower cost, many businesses are asking how much they should invest into each channel and whether traditional marketing is still worth it.
+When you consider the domination of the Internet in business communications and the high potential ROI at a much lower cost, many businesses are asking how much they should invest into each channel and whether traditional marketing is still worth it.